New year, new resolutions, trends and plans. As usual.

 from time to time, comes across the need to translate.
 Even if it’s just “Excuse me, where’s the nearest bar?”

 in Croatian, when on holiday in Dubrovnik.
-I would just use Google Translate instead of calling language translation services agency for this, that’s obvious.
+I would just use Google Translate instead of calling a language translation services agency for this, that’s obvious.

 Social needs for translation are one thing, though.
 Translation and localization for professional purposes